 Scientifically gathered information concerning the knowledge, attitude and practice among people with disabilities in areas surrounding HIV and AIDS.
 View report here.

-- Lymphatic Filariasis care and prevention
+- Eliminate Lymphatic Filariasis and provide preventative measures

-- Disability prevention in prison populations
+- Improve disability prevention in prison populations

 Lymphatic Filariasis Care and Prevention

 Humanity & Inclusion works to eliminate Lymphatic filariasis and Lymphedema by raising awareness of the disease among communities, patients, their families and building the capacities of health professionals.

 In addition, Humanity & Inclusion oversees the production of shoes adapted to patients living with Lymphedema and provides consistent follow-up and assistance.

 In partnership with the Ministry of Justice and other civil society organizations, Humanity & Inclusion collaborates to improve conditions in five prisons across Madagascar by:

 - Implementing activities that promote collective and individual hygiene

 - Supporting educational and socio-cultural activities related to the prevention and protection against violence in prisons